Tausty/Flag_Protocol/README.md

 010=10
 111= next column, reset to phase one.

-# communication instructions (v ~~RBG~~123.7.1)
+# communication instructions (v ~~RBG~~123.8.2)
 *current rate is 4.25 seconds per pixel*
-raise up to 2 flags, each flag combination has a different value, if flag 1 & 2 are raised, the values shift.
+raise up to 2 (3 flag combinations are used for error prevention and correcting) flags, each flag combination has a different value, if flag 1 & 2 are raised, the values shift.

 | Phase 1| 1           |   2         | 3  |
 |:---    |    :----:   |     :----:  |---:|